-The ability to manipulate gene expression has unfolded from an option into an integral asset in modern molecular biology and beyond.
+The ability to manipulate gene expression has unfolded from an option into an integral asset in modern molecular biology.
 Today, this is achieved with a repertoire of techniques that can be performed on a number of model organisms.
 Cleverly, these techniques mostly exploit existing machinery within defence and adaptive immune responses in both prokaryotes and eukaryotes, such as the CRISPR (clustered regularly interspaced short palindromic repeats)-cas9 system and RNA interference.

 RNA interference in eukaryotes is triggered by the introduction of virus double-stranded RNA.
 This defensive response ultimately entails gene silencing which involves an Argonaut nuclease-containing RISC complex (RNA-inducible silencing complex) coupled with Dicer (a ribonuclease III enzyme) (1).
 Together, double-stranded RNA is recognised and cleaved into small-interfering RNA (siRNA) and the target gene on the mRNA transcript is silenced (1).
 In a similar fashion, the CRISPR-cas9 system in prokaryotes also functions as a response to invading virus DNA and RNA.
 The nuclease cas9 recognises target DNA using the CRISPR RNA array (crRNA) which encodes the guide RNA.
 The entire system consists of Cas genes and repetitive elements interspaced by variable sequences called protospacers (2).
 These protospacers are also associated with a short protospacer adjacent motif (PAM), which varies with the specific CRISPR system (3).
 Cas9 is thus encoded, associated with the guide RNA and subsequently directed by each unit of the crRNA with a 20-nucleotide base pair sequence via Watson-Crick base pairing (2), where the target DNA is cleaved.